2014 – 2015

 Eric Owens, Ph.D., Duquesne University

-The Department of Counselor Education offers two master of education degree programs, one in elementary school counseling and another in secondary school counseling.
-Completion of the M.Ed. school counseling programs academically qualifies candidates for the Pennsylvania Educational Specialist I Certificate which is required for employment as an elementary or secondary school guidance counselor.
-Individuals who have earned a master’s degree in counseling or a counseling-related area may pursue a nondegree program of study (certification only) leading to the Educational Specialist I Certificate.
+The Department of Counselor Education offers a master of education degree program in school counseling.
+Completion of the M.Ed. school counseling program academically qualifies candidates for the Pennsylvania Educational Specialist I Certificate which is required for employment as an elementary or secondary school guidance counselor.
+Individuals who have earned a master’s degree in counseling or a counseling-related area may pursue a non-degree program of study (certification only) leading to the Educational Specialist I Certificate.
 The department also offers a master of science degree for individuals who will seek employment as counselors and student service professionals in higher education settings.
 A post-master’s licensed professional counselor preparation program is offered for individuals who have completed a master’s degree in counseling or a closely related area and would like to build their clinical mental health skills while completing the educational requirements for licensure as a professional counselor.
 The department also offers a certificate in higher education counseling/student affairs for students who hold a degree in another counseling specialty area but wish to expand their employment options by completing both classroom and on-site experience in the field of higher education counseling/student affairs.

 When admitting an applicant to the counselor education programs, the department makes a commitment to the student’s development and future success.
 The department evaluates each candidate through the use of multiple criteria.
 Admission requires an undergraduate degree from an accredited college or university.
 The expected standard for students applying to counselor education programs is a minimum 3.0 grade point average (GPA) on a 4.0 scale.
 Standardized scores such as the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) are not required.
 However, if an applicant to the M.S. higher education counseling/student affairs program has a GPA below 2.8, he or she may submit GRE or MAT scores for consideration.
 If scores are submitted, they will be considered in the decision for acceptance.
 In addition to undergraduate grades, all candidates must submit two letters of reference.
 Candidates may also be assessed by way of an interview.